Department of Christian Thought and Practice

 The department of Christian Thought and Practice seeks to prepare men and women with foundational competencies and commitments in Bible, Christian theology, Church leadership, and practical ministry skills through both liberal arts and professional majors.
 The curriculum is designed to help students examine and deepen their faith commitments, sharpen their capacity for verbal and written communication, develop the skills necessary for leading others in growing faithfulness to God, and strengthen the virtues required for service to Jesus Christ and His Church.

 A liberal arts major leading to a bachelor of arts degree in Bible and theology will provide excellent preparation for students who plan to attend graduate school or a theological seminary after graduation.
-Those whose work will involve interpretation of the Bible, theological and doctrinal reasoning and understanding of the Christian tradition may also choose this major, as it includes courses in the Bible and its interpretation, biblical languages, systematic theology, archaeology, and Christian doctrine.
+Those whose work will involve interpretation of the Bible, theological and doctrinal reasoning and understanding of the Christian tradition may also choose this major, as it includes courses in the Bible and its interpretation, Greek, systematic theology, and Christian doctrine.

 Recognizing that effective participation in God's kingdom often requires wide-ranging skills and experiences and that God's call leads people into diverse professions and vocations, the department encourages students to consider a second major.
 Many double major combinations are possible, especially for those electing a liberal arts major in Bible and theology or Christian ministries.
 Students may elect a double major within the department only if there are twelve or more distinct hours between their chosen majors.